-Key facts, deadlines, and compliance requirements for the Philippines' evolving e-invoicing landscape.
+Key facts, deadlines, and compliance requirements for the Philippines' e-invoicing framework.

 The Philippines is pursuing a multi-track approach to e-invoicing, with parallel systems for domestic transactions and cross-border trade.
 The Bureau of Internal Revenue (BIR) is developing an Electronic Invoicing System (EIS) for domestic use, while a separate Customs Electronic Invoice (CEI) system handles cross-border imports under CAO 001-2025.

 The Philippines' timeline reflects its incremental approach.
 B2G pilots have been running since 2022, while the CEI cross-border system began its phased rollout in February 2025 (starting with bulk cargo).
-The domestic B2B mandate targets December 2026 for covered taxpayers, with the CEI system aiming for full coverage by February 2027.
+The Phase 1 compliance deadline for covered taxpayers was extended to December 2026, with mandatory e-invoice issuance effective from January 2027.

 Domestic B2B e-invoicing is currently mandatory for specific segments: e-commerce platforms, Large Taxpayers, and businesses using Computerized Accounting Systems (CAS).
 The broader B2B mandate is expanding through Revenue Regulations 11-2025 and 026-2025, with December 2026 as the target date.